ericasaywhat/SmoothCriminals/reports/final_report.md

 #### `S = (W`<sub>target</sub>` - W`<sub>offender</sub>`) + P`

 In Groff's implementation, if `S >= 0`, the offender determines that the target is suitably wealthy and robs them.
 If `S < 0`, the offender determines that the target is not suitably wealthy, so they do not rob them.
+Groff uses GIS software, which is why it is necessary for Groff to use `S` to determine whether to rob a target.
+Since we do not use GIS software, however, we remove `S` from the simulation since offenders in our model look for the wealthiest citizen in the nodes they are in to rob, thereby removing the redundancy of checking guardian capability.

 ### B. Results of our initial model